 3. Open the battery compartment on the back of the smoke alarm.
 Some models may require a screwdriver to access the compartment.

 4. Remove the old batteries and dispose of them properly.
-It is essential to follow local guidelines for battery disposal to minimise environmental impact.
+To minimise environmental impact, it is essential to follow local guidelines for battery disposal.

 5. Insert the new batteries into the compartment, ensuring the positive and negative terminals are aligned correctly.
 Most smoke alarms use 9-volt batteries, but it’s crucial to double-check the manufacturer’s specifications.

-6. Close the battery compartment securely and reattach the smoke alarm to its mounting bracket.
+6. Securely close the battery compartment and reattach the smoke alarm to its mounting bracket.
 Ensure that the alarm is properly locked.

 7. Test the smoke alarm by pressing the test button.
-A loud, audible alarm should indicate that the batteries have been installed correctly and the device is functioning properly.
-If the alarm does not sound or weak, double-check the battery installation or consider replacing the smoke alarm.
+A loud, audible alarm should indicate that the batteries have been installed correctly and that the device is functioning properly.
+If the alarm does not sound or is weak, double-check the battery installation or consider replacing it.

-It is recommended to replace smoke alarm batteries at least once a year, even if the devices do not exhibit any malfunction.
+It is recommended that smoke alarm batteries be replaced at least once a year, even if the devices do not exhibit any malfunction.
 To establish a consistent routine, many homeowners choose to replace batteries on a memorable date, such as the first day of spring or when daylight saving time begins or ends.

 Cleaning Smoke Alarm Sensors for Optimal Performance